 sudo a2enmod rewrite touch /etc/apache2/sites-available/grav.conf ln -s /etc/apache2/sites-available/grav.conf /etc/apache2/sites-enabled/grav.conf nano /etc/apache2/sites-available/grav.conf

 <VirtualHost *:80> ServerAdmin [email protected] DocumentRoot /var/www/html/ ServerName your-domain.com ServerAlias www.your-domain.com <Directory /var/www/html/> Options FollowSymLinks AllowOverride All Order allow,deny allow from all </Directory> ErrorLog /var/log/apache2/your-domain.com-error_log CustomLog /var/log/apache2/your-domain.com-access_log common </VirtualHost>

 Now, we can restart the Apache webserver so that the changes take place:

 Step 5.
 Accessing the Grav content management system.

 Congratulations!
 You have successfully installed Grav CMS.
 Thanks for using this tutorial for installing the Grav content management system on your Ubuntu 15.04 system.
-For additional help or useful information, we recommend you to check the official Grav CMS web site.
+For additional help or useful information, we recommend you check the official Grav CMS website.